 Dorfman - National Theatre

-The Dorfman Theatre (formerly the Cottesloe Theatre) has been redeveloped, with a greater capacity, more comfortable seats, better sight-lines and enlarged foyer spaces.
+The Dorfman Theatre is the smallest auditorium in the National Theatre, which is also comprised of the Olivier Theatre and the Lyttelton Theatre.
+The Dorfman Theatre was formerly the Cottesloe Theatre but has been redeveloped, with a greater capacity, more comfortable seats, better sight-lines and enlarged foyer spaces.

 The Dorfman entrance is on the east side of the National Theatre, on Stage Door Avenue, opposite the IBM building.

 Performances in the Dorfman Theatre can hold up to 450 people.
 In the pit, the new flexible seating system can be raised and lowered in minutes to either a steep or shallow rake format; or the seats can be folded away completely to become a flat floor.
 On three sides of the room there are two levels, the circle and gallery, which look down on the pit.
 Performances can be staged in a conventional format at one end; in “traverse”, lengthways or across the space; or in the round.
 Everything is open to change except the circle and gallery, which are reminiscent of the inn-yards that preceded Shakespeare's stages as performance areas.

 Due to the flexibility of the staging, the seating is different for almost every different production.